TheBrigandier/mister_crash_course/README.md

 Once complete, you can connect using an SSH client (like PuTTY); or, you can use an SCP client like [WinSCP](https://winscp.net/eng/download.php) to connect and do file transfers.

 When connecting in this way, your usual SD card content will be in `/media/fat/` directory.

+### Streaming Settings
+A lot of you are probably reading this guide because I sent it to you on Twitch, meaning a lot of you are streamers.
+Just wanted to include some common settings I set that help with quality:

+#### System Video Settings
+* In **Scripts > ini_settings**, set `video_mode` to match your display resolution (assuming you're using a TV or monitor).
+* In **Scripts > ini_settings**, set `vscale_mode` to `Use integer scale only`.
+This will give you some bars, but will precisely size your content to fit your display/capture pixels vertically.
+This does not handle horizontally, more on that in the Game Core Settings below!
+* In **Scripts > ini_settings**, you have a few options for `vsync_adjust`:
+  * If you are playing an LCD:
+    * Set it to `Low lag`.
+This will be the best feeling to play, but may cause capture card glitches when swapping between cores.
+If this happens you can usually fix it by a quick deactivate/activate of your capture card in OBS.
+If not, try the next option.
+    * Set it to `Match core frequency`.
+Your capture card may like this better, but you'll have more input latency.
+If this doesn't work, then use `Match display frequency` and have even more input latency, but it should at least be playable.
+  * If you are playing on CRT and capturing the HDMI out for stream:
+    * Same priority as above, just set it to whatever looks best and makes your capture card happy.
+The CRT output will be unaffected by this setting generally.
+* In **Scripts > ini_settings**, set `hdmi_limit` to match your stream color space / capture card settings color space.
+In general you'll be using Rec 709, so this should be set to `On` to match.

+#### Game Core Settings
+After changing these settings, be sure to open the menu, press RIGHT to go to the second menu page, and select `Save Settings` so they will persist!
+Some of these settings may require you to load a ROM to adjust them!

+* Almost all cores need to have `Autosave` ticked to `On`.
+This is set to `Off` by default for some users that have Misters in arcade cabinets that are on 24/7 doing sdcard writes, it can wear the card out.
+If you don't have this on, you run the risk of losing save data if you forget to save backup ram!
+* Set `Scale filter` (usually on the second menu page, press right to see it) to `Custom`, then select a filter below that setting to apply to your HDMI output.
+Normally this is done to apply scanline filters, but for streaming you want to apply `Interpolation Sharp` on nearly all cores.
+  * For SNES, there's a special `SNES Interpolation (Sharp)` filter, use it instead for SNES core because it handles a SNES edge case,
+  * **Why should I use this, I can't see it doing anything?**
+    * The effect is subtle.
+Playing the games at proper aspect ratios does not output square pixels, the HDMI output makes them fit to the nearest pixels.
+If you have the `vscale_mode` set to `Use integer scaling only` in INI settings above, this fixes it vertically but doesn't do anything for horizontally.
+If you really get up close and personal to the display, you'll notice some pixels appear wider than others.
+This may not seem like much of a problem, but on games that use small repeating patterns (think bricks in Mario, or the dungeons in Zelda 2), scrolling the screen sideways causes a horrible looking "shimmer" or moire effect.
+Turning on interpolation causes the pixel edges to be interpolated (i.e., faded softly into the pixel next to it) when a pixel edge doesn't align properly to the display resolution.
+The result?
+All pixels look to be the same size, shimmer/moire disappears.
+The sacrifice?
+A slight sharpness decrease in some horizontal edges.
+It's worth it, trust me.

 ### Fin
 You should be set to play some games over HDMI.
 I will add more info here later regarding CRT, latency settings, etc.